-If you choose rerouting, you should receive adequate care from the air carrier in respect of meals and refreshments (in reasonable relation to the waiting time), hotel accommodation (where a stay of one or more nights becomes necessary), transport between the airport and the place of accommodation (where necessary) and two telephone calls, faxes or emails.
+If you choose rerouting, the airline should provide meals and refreshments, hotel accommodation (for a stay of 1+ nights), transport between the airport and the accommodation, and two telephone calls, faxes or emails.